Xentinel/TodoApp/README.md

 # TodoApp
-Angular Node Mongo Todo App
+Angular Nodejs Mongo Todo App
+Angular Frontend Nodejs like an API and mongo as database